-Video, audio and metadata content are encapsulated in OP-1a MXF (.mxf) files (See 3.2.2.1.2 [MXF file format](#)).
+Video, audio and metadata content are encapsulated in OP-1a MXF (.mxf) files (see 3.2.2.1.2, [MXF file format](#)).

-- Video files: AVC-Intra 100, 1080i/25, 4.2.2., 10-bit; - Audio files: Wave stereo, 48 kHz, 24-bit; - Subtitle files must conform to the exchange format specified by the specification Tech 3264 of the EBU.
+Audio files are encoded in stereo Wave format, 48 kHz, 24-bit;

+Subtitle files must conform to the exchange format specified by the specification Tech 3264 of the EBU.

+The most recent version of these guidelines must be verified on the ARTE website: www.arte.tv/technical-guidelines